Last updated:

 According to officials, the floods affected nearly 15% of Pakistan’s rice crop and 40% of its cotton crop.
 Floodwaters wiped out the personal grain stores that many farming families rely on for food yearlong.

 The post-disaster needs assessment released in October 2022, said poverty could potentially increase by 5.9 percentage points, meaning that an additional 1.9 million households are at risk of being pushed into poverty.
-In addition to impacts being felt by farmers and herders, Pakistan’s fishers are also struggling.
+In addition to impacts being felt by farmers and herders, Pakistan’s fishers are also struggled.

 Food insecurity

-The rise in inflation has an impact on the ability of families to secure food.
+The rise in inflation had an impact on the ability of families to secure food.
 According to WFP’s market monitoring in March 2023, “Headline inflation based on the Consumer Price Index (CPI) is the highest in 49 years (since 1974), representing an increase of 31.55% in February 2023 compared to February 2022.
 It should be noted that inflation rates in neighbouring countries stand at 3.6% (Afghanistan), 6.4% (India), and 8.8% (Bangladesh).”

 Public infrastructure

-Worsening the humanitarian situation is the significant damage to roads, bridges and telecommunications across the country.
+Worsening the humanitarian situation was the significant damage to roads, bridges and telecommunications across the country.
 The floods damaged more than 8,000 miles (13,000 kilometers) of roads and 410 bridges, hampering people’s ability to seek safety and reach markets.
-Sindh province is the most affected, with 64% of the total road damage and 40% of the bridge damage nationwide.
+Sindh province was the most affected, with 64% of the total road damage and 40% of the bridge damage nationwide.
 The floods also caused “unprecedented damage” to Pakistan’s rail network.

 Internet outages were reported, with the Pakistan Telecommunications Authority attributing the cuts to faults in the fiberoptic network resulting from the floods.
-Flash floods and landslides are compounded by the inability of existing infrastructure to cope with the extraordinary amount of water.
+Flash floods and landslides were compounded by the inability of existing infrastructure to cope with the extraordinary amount of water.

 Prior to the floods, the country’s drinking water supply system covered 92% of the population.
 However, only 36% of the water was considered safe for consumption.
 The floods damaged most of the water systems in affected areas, leaving more than 5.4 million people to rely on contaminated water from ponds and wells.